adrianmrit/mom/README.md

 <a name="password"></a>
 ##### password

-⚠️Warning: If used in a [script](#script), the password will be added in plain text to the script file.
+⚠️Warning: If used in a [script](#script), the password will still be added in plain text to the script file.
 Use with caution.

 Like [input](#input), but the input is not echoed to the terminal.